-Slave ODUs in an HCMP sector will normally be installed using the Integrated ODU, but might be installed using the Connectorized ODU with external antennas, for example:
+Slave ODUs in an HCMP sector will normally be installed using the integrated antenna in the Connectorized+Integrated ODU, but might be installed using a connectorized antenna, for example:

 - Where the path is heavily obscured by dense woodland on an NLOS link. - Where there are known to be high levels of interference.